pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   The input argument is a GLOB expression which is used to search the server CIM namespaces for matching class names.
-This subcommand uses a :term:`GLOB` Unix style pathname pattern expansion on the classname to attempt to filter the names and namespaces of all of the classes in the WBEM Server (or the namespaces defined with the ``--namespaces``/``-n`` option)::
+This subcommand uses a :term:`GLOB` Unix style pathname pattern expansion on the classname to attempt to filter the names and namespaces of all of the classes in the WBEM server (or the namespaces defined with the ``--namespaces``/``-n`` option)::

       $ pywbemcli> class find .*_WBEMS*